-The Communications team handles all media enquiries across our network of 150 schools.
+The Marketing Communications Creative Team handles all media enquiries across our network of 147 schools.

-If you are a journalist, and require information or interviews from the Leadership team or any one of our schools, please contact us using the details below.
+If you are a journalist and require information or seek to interview one of our leaders or any one of our schools, please contact us using the details below.

 Sydney Catholic School can confirm new cases of COVID-19 at two schools on the 29th of July 2020.
 Please download release for further details